Madea Goes to Jail: Plot

 Madea is sentenced for five to ten years by Judge Mathis.
 Candace does not show up to her trial and is handed a seventeen-year prison sentence according to Linda who lies to Josh that she tried to be lenient, but the case was "too severe".
 Having returned to her prostitution lifestyle, Candace gets arrested by an undercover police officer.

 While in DeKalb County Prison, Madea gets a cellmate in T.T. who is a serial killer.
 Candace reunites with Donna and becomes acquainted with the other inmates including Madea, who ends up defending her from prison "boss" Big Sal's aggressive advances.
 The convicts attend a class taught by Ellen at the prison to have time reduced from their sentences.
 During a lesson about forgiveness, Madea notices that some inmates would play victim instead of taking responsibility for their crimes.
 She tells the class that they need to stop seeing themselves as victims and forgive those who put them onto the bad paths they have been on, as they were not the ones who ended up in jail.

 Moved, Candace confronts Josh during a visit and reveals that back when she was raped, she called his name repeatedly.
 She subsequently allowed her anger at him and the trauma from the attack to consume her, which led to her dropping out of school and becoming an addict and prostitute.
 However, after everything she learned from Ellen and Madea, she decides to forgive Josh and resume a better life.

 On Josh's wedding day, Chuck comes forward to Josh about Linda's scheme.
 Appalled, Josh tells the congregation, including their boss, the Mayor and the Governor what Linda has done and jilts her at the altar.
 At the prison, Josh professes his love to Candace and promises to help her restore her life.

 Josh exposes Linda's crimes to the media, triggering a protest movement to set free those she wrongfully convicted.
 A news report states that Linda was indicted on multiple charges including fraud, tampering, and providing false legal documents and will have to turn herself in at some point.
 Candace, Madea, and five other women have their convictions overturned and are released.
 Walking out of the prison together, Josh and Candace kiss in front of the press.

-During the credits, there are more scenes with Madea and Phil McGraw.